shulavkarki/Fire-Detection/README.md

 1. [medium](https://medium.com/innovation-incubator/real-time-image-classification-on-android-using-flutter-tflite-2674f03caf0f)

 # Note:
 > This is just a sample to detect fire.
-However, this system is not feasible and efficient.
+However, this system is not feasible and efficient in field.